rmnk1908/hangman_game/README.md

 ## Features

 - Random word selection from a file
-- ASCII art representation of the hangman
 - Tracks correct and incorrect guesses
 - Prevents repeated letter inputs
-- Ends when player wins or loses
+- Ends when the player wins or loses

 ---